Aus, Namibia: History

 In 1970, the population of Aus was 767, of which 197 were white.
 The town obtained village status in 1925 and municipal status in 1949.

+Upon Independence of Namibia Aus was a village, governed by a seven-seat village council.
+The 1992 Namibian local elections was won by SWAPO which gained 170 votes and four seats, followed by the opposition Democratic Turnhalle Alliance (DTA) which gained 130 votes and three seats.
+The village status of Aus was revoked before the 1998 local authority elections, so that it came under the governance of the ǁKharas Regional Council.

 Dutch Reformed Church

 Afrikaans speakers only began settling around the villages of Aus and Bethanie, both German colonial foundations, in the 1920s.
 Pastors from the Dutch Reformed Church in South Africa (NGK) were not eager to relocate to what was then South West Africa, only starting the congregations in Otjiwarongo and Gibeon by 1902 and delaying the founding of southern parishes such as Keetmanshoop (1924) and Warmbad (1928).
 The Keetmanshoop congregation stretched over a vast area that has since spun off into the congregations based in Aus, Bethanie, and Lüderitz - at the time stretching about 650 km west-to-east from Aroab to Lüderitz, including many less easily accessible areas.

 The pioneers of the church in southern Namibia were men such as Manie Potgieter (arriving in 1925) and S. Fouche (arriving in 1931).
 Fouche helped establish the Bethanie congregation (in what is now Lüderitz), but in 1938, the official founding year, M.C.
 Hattingh became its first formal pastor.

 The sheer size of the parish complicated the choice of parsonage.
 A poorly built rectory in Bethanie was what the pastor had to settle for until a suitable church hall for Bethanie-Aus was built.
 Parsonages were rented in each town and one bought in Aus later.
 A proposal to build a hall in Lüderitz was delayed.
 On September 28, 1940, the Rev. Hattingh moved into a spacious, comfortable hall in Bethanie, built for the cost of £3,500.
 A hall was rented in Aus and that of the German Evangelical Church was used in Lüderitz.
 Church council meetings alternated among Aus, Bethanie, and Lüderitz.

 Since Aus was a more central location, the pastor moved there and it was separated municipally from Bethanie.
-This happened during the tenure of Dr. Petrus Swart, who transferred to Soutpan after more than six years of service.
+This happened during the tenure of Petrus Swart, who transferred to Soutpan after more than six years of service.
 Dr. P.A.M.
 Brink from Gansbaai arrived in 1949, at which time the separation of Aus from Bethanie and Lüderitz was completed.
 He was hired in Lüderitz and served Aus residents from there.